 How much does it cost to make a dental implant claim?

 The cost to make a dental implant claim will again depend on the circumstances of the claim.
 However, we work on a no win, no fee basis, so unless your claim is successful you will not incur a cost.

 If your claim is successful then we charge a maximum fee of 30%, which includes a success fee and unrecovered costs.

 You will have up to three years to make a dental implant claim.
-The time limit starts from the date when you had the dental implants fitted or from when you realised there was an issue with them, which has caused your suffering.
+The time limit starts from the date when you had the dental implants fitted or from whenit is reasonable to asume that you should have been aware that there was an issue with them, which has caused your suffering.